marshmann/Snow-Angels/README.md

+EDIT: This repository has been remade.
+There was problems updating it to the newest version, and it was easier to remake it than try and revert.
+The old code was very outdated anyway.

 # Snow Angels
 This is an outdated ReadMe, as the ideas listed have been implemented, improved upon, or completely scraped.
 Not to mention the format of "Name | Comment" is kinda redundant when I'm the only one working on the game.
 I'll update the ReadMe soon! - Nick M.